IceCreamYou/THREE.Terrain/roadmap.md

 ## 1.3

+Add an analytics measure for jaggedness: what percent of vertices are the highest or lowest in their neighborhood Add mode bucket for elevation and slope to the analysis Add an explanation of the terms used to the analysis panel in the demo Add a Slope/Curve and a pure Random generator
 The steps filter seems to be misbehaving
 Use THREE.Math.nextPowerOfTwo in the DiamondSquare and Value generators instead of their custom implementation Make the custom shader(s) scalable https://twitter.com/VMA3D/status/562631211752112128